DataDog/documentation/content/synthetics/browser_check.md

 * Assert the page does not contain text
 * Check main page URL's content

-To use your variables in one of your assertions, hit *Use Variable* and select the variable you’re willing to use:
+To use your variables in one of your assertions, hit *Use Variable* and select the variable you want to use:

 {{< img src="synthetics/browser_check/use_variable_in_assertion.png" alt="Use variable in assertion" responsive="true" style="width:40%;">}}